-males (Table D.40), although the effect on males does not resist adjustments for multiple hypothesis testing (Table D.88).
+36In Appendix D, we show the effects on mother's employment individually.
+Table D.56 shows that the effect on females is large across ages compared to those who stayed at home.
+This is also seen for males (Table D.40), although the estimated effect on males does not survive adjustments for multiple hypothesis testing (Table D.88).
 The female results are robust (Table D.104).
-This goes against the findings of Havnes and Mogstad (2011), which find that subsidized child care does not increase maternal labor supply, but is consistent with several other studies finding an increase in maternal labor supply as a result of subsidized child care (Bauernschuster and Schlotter, 2015; Bettendorf et al., 2015; Geyer et al., 2015; Brilli et al., 2016).
+This goes against the findings of Havnes and Mogstad (2011), who find that subsidized child care does not increase maternal labor supply, but is consistent with several other studies finding an increase in maternal labor supply as a result of subsidized child care (Bauernschuster and Schlotter, 2015; Bettendorf et al., 2015; Geyer et al., 2015; Brilli et al., 2016).

-&lt;sup>37The Home Observation for the Measurement of the Environment (HOME) was collected on the ABC/CARE subjects annually until age 5 and at age 8.
-To administer it, a trained researcher visited the homes to observe how the mother and child interacted, using a rubric of items that capture different dimensions of parent-child interactions.
+37The Home Observation for the Measurement of the Environment (HOME) was collected on the ABC/CARE subjects annually until age 5 and at age 8.
+To administer it, a trained researcher visited homes to observe how the mother and child interacted, using a rubric of items that capture different dimensions of parent-child interactions.
 Up to 3 years of age, the HOME score measures maternal warmth, absence of punishment, organization of the environment, provision of appropriate toys, maternal involvement with child, and opportunity for variety.
-Up to 5 years of age, the HOME score measures stimulation through toys and experiences, stimulation of mature behavior, physical and language environment, avoidance of restriction, pride and affection, masculine stimulation, and independence from parental control.
+From 3 to 5 years of age, the HOME score measures stimulation through toys and experiences, stimulation of mature behavior, physical and language environment, avoidance of restriction, pride and affection, masculine stimulation, and independence from parental control.
 At 8 years of age, the HOME score measures organization of a stable environment, developmental stimulation, quality of the language environment, need gratification, fostering maturity, emotional climate, breadth of experience, aspects of physical environment, and play materials (Bradley and Caldwell, 1977).

-&lt;sup>38One advantage of the benefit/cost analysis is that it intrinsically accounts for extreme values.
+38One advantage of the benefit/cost analysis is that it intrinsically accounts for extreme values.
 For example, individual crimes are weighed by their social cost instead of the average crime being weighed.